juliandroid/DWIN_CR_10s_Pro/README.md

 - T5UID1_V22.BIN - "The GUI core program" - might be an update sent by DWIN
 - 0_DWIN_ASC.HZK  (font file, normally should be added via DGUS tool).
 Currently just copy/paste from/to DWIN_SET

+Make sure that those files (available in the original firmware) exists also inside your DWIN_SET directory that you are going to upload on your printer.

 ## Open questions

 - Make sure the DWprj.hmi is correctly recreated (i.e. not missing something from the INIT section)